hirrolot/metalang99/README.md

  - **Almost the same syntax.** Metalang99 does not look too alien in comparison with [Order PP] because the syntax differs insignificantly from usual preprocessor code.

- - **Partial application.** Besides better reuse of metafunctions, partial application allows to capture an environment, so no hassle with auxiliary parameters.
+ - **Partial application.** Besides better reuse of metafunctions, partial application allows to capture an environment (the mapping between variables and their values), so no hassle with auxiliary parameters.

  - **Debugging and error reporting.** You can conveniently debug your macros with `M_abort` and report fatal errors with `M_fatal`.
 The interpreter will immediately finish its work and do the trick.